KDE/digikam-doc/getting_started/installation.rst

 **digiKam** runs only on 64bit version of Windows. digiKam runs on Windows 7 and newer.
 We cannot guarantee that digiKam runs on server or embedded Windows version.

-digiKam is available as an install and as a standalone version.
+digiKam is available as an **installable** and as a **standalone** version.

-    - Install version: Needs administrator rights and gets installed on your local machine.
+    - **Installable** version: Needs administrator rights and gets installed on your local machine.
 It's also listed as a program.

         - It's available for all users on your computer.